drDOOM69GAMING/LinuxBIO2.py/README.md

 ### Option 2: Mod Only (If You Already Extracted the ISO)

 1. Manually extract the RE2 ISO to your Desktop
-2. Rename the folder to: `biohazard-2-apan-source-next`
+2. Make sure the folder is named: `biohazard-2-apan-source-next`
-3. Click **Auto - Apply Mod Only**
+3. Click **Apply Mod Only**
 4. The mod will be applied to your existing folder
 5. Run the game with: `bash run_proton.sh`

 ### Option 3: Reset Proton Prefix

-If the game won't launch, shows black bars are missing, or you see startup errors:
+If the game won't launch, black bars are missing, or you see startup errors:

 1. Click **Reset Proton Prefix**
 2. The tool will delete and rebuild the `proton_pfx` folder